clean-code-craft-tcq-2/tdd-buckets-Sachin-Warad/README.md

 ## Assumptions

-1. For 12 bit sensor if the sample contains negative number or max then it is invalid case and 0-0, 0 is printed
+1. For 12 bit sensor if the sample contains negative number or max i.e., 4095 then it is considered as invalid sample case and 0-0, 0 is printed
+2. For 10 bit sensor if the sample contains maximmum value i.e., 1023 then it is considered as invalid sample case and 0-0, 0 is printed
-2. Input Samples can be either sorted or not
+3. Input Samples can be either sorted or not

 # Actions